anchore/scan-action/README.md

 ## Container scanning

-The simplest workflow for scanning a `localbuild/testimage` container, that does not fail the build:
+The simplest workflow for scanning a `localbuild/testimage` container:

 ```yaml
  - name: Scan image